SamuelMarks/evm/deploy/README.md

 We provide a set of scripts to automate the deployment of evm networks locally (using docker) or in the cloud (using AWS).
-Parameters control the number of nodes, and which consensus system to use (solo, lachesis, raft, etc.).
+Parameters control the number of nodes, and which consensus system to use (solo, dag1, raft, etc.).

 Whether locally or in the cloud, the workflow is as follows: